Notavatarkorra/notavatarkorra.github.io/launching in creative business paper.md

+**Share how the information you learned is making you think differently about your business venture.**

 external forces told us creative or artist careers would lead to poverty SAID i'm gonna go out on my own way without any confirmation
 but sought the acceptance and respect of the person that raised him and it gave him more confidence to go on